Advanced Placement Program

 Data has shown that students who have taken at least one AP course are twice as likely to complete college than students who have not taken any AP courses.

-Ten Reasons Why Families Should Encourage Students to Take AP Courses
+Ten Reasons to Encourage Students to Take AP Courses

 Students study a subject in greater depth and are in classes with other students who are enthusiastic about sharing ideas and concepts in academically challenging ways.